armbian/testings/README.md

 # What do I need?

-1. Official Armbian nightly image (any stable can be switched to beta from armbian-config)
+1. Official Armbian nightly image (any stable can be switched to nightly from armbian-config)
 2. GitHub account credentials

 # How to create a test report?